NexTokenTech/TREX/README.md

 ### Runtime

-In Substrate, the terms
-"runtime" and "state transition function" are analogous - they refer to the core logic of the blockchain that is responsible for validating blocks and executing the state changes they define.
-The Substrate project in this repository uses [FRAME](https://docs.substrate.io/main-docs/fundamentals/runtime-intro/#frame) to construct a blockchain runtime.
+In TREX network, the terms "runtime" and "state transition function" are analogous - they refer to the core logic of the blockchain that is responsible for validating blocks and executing the state changes they define.
+The TREX project in this repository uses [FRAME](https://docs.substrate.io/main-docs/fundamentals/runtime-intro/#frame) to construct a blockchain runtime.
 FRAME allows runtime developers to declare domain-specific logic in modules called "pallets".
 At the heart of FRAME is a helpful